-This isn’t just a beautiful hotel – it’s also a widely photographed hotel.
-Even if you haven’t been to Quebec City, you’ve probably seen photos of the Chateau Frontenac.
+This isn’t just a beautiful hotel – it’s also a widely photographed and toured hotel.
+Even if you haven’t been to Quebec City, you’ve probably seen photos of the Chateau Frontenac – it looks like a castle.
 I’ve never stayed in a hotel that doubles as a tourist attraction, but I absolutely loved my stay at the Chateau Frontenac.

 Review of the Fairmont Chateau Frontenac Hotel in Quebec City, Canada

-Location of the Chateau Frontenac
+Location of the Chateau Frontenac Quebec City

 Once you check into the hotel, you won’t need a car to explore most of the city.
-It’s an extremely walkable city, and parking is limited at the various restaurants and shops.
-Despite the central location, I found my room to be nice and quiet.
+It’s an extremely walkable city, and parking is very limited at the various restaurants and shops.
+Despite the central location and tourist crowds outside, I found my room to be nice and quiet.

-For my solo visit, I chose to take the hotel shuttle, and found it to be extremely comfortable and convenient.
+For my solo visit, I chose to take the hotel shuttle and found it to be extremely comfortable and convenient.
 It’s best, however for those arriving individually.
 If you are traveling as a family, a private car or a cab is probably the better and more affordable option.

 About the Chateau Frontenac

 The Chateau Frontenac was commissioned by the General Manager of the Canadian Pacific Railway and was designed by architect Bruce Price.
 It was built in seven stages from 1892-1893, and has had several additions over the years.

-Until my stay at the Chateau Frontenac, I’d never stayed in a hotel that was such a big tourist attraction.
-Because of that, tourists were always in the lobby (guided tours are available for an additional cost), and around the resort.
+Until my time at the Chateau Frontenac, I’d never stayed in a hotel that was such a big tourist attraction.
+Because of that, tourists were always in the lobby (guided tours of the hotel are available for an additional cost and are offered to the general public), and around the resort.

 Amenities at the Chateau Frontenac

-When I visited this area, there was no one in the pool or the fitness center, which isn’t surprising.
-There’s so much to do in the city, and you can get plenty of exercising by walking or running outside.
+When I visited this area of the hotel, there was no one in the pool or the fitness center, which isn’t surprising.
+There’s so much to do in the city, and you can get plenty of exercise by walking or running outside.

 My favorite amenity at the Chateau Frontenac, however, is the Canine Ambassador, Daphnie.
 Daphnie sits in the lobby of the hotel greeting guests.
 I always miss my dog Polly when I’m traveling, so it was nice to see another dog each day.

 Rooms at the Chateau Frontenac

-When I booked my hotel room at the Chateau Frontenac, I was amazed by the amount of room types they offer.
+When I booked my hotel room at the Chateau Frontenac, I was amazed by the number of room types they offer.
 Among the 600+ rooms, you’ll find Fairmont Rooms, Fairmont City View Rooms, Fairmont River View Rooms, Deluxe Rooms, Deluxe City View Rooms, Deluxe River View Room, and Signature Rooms.

 Although I booked a deluxe city view room, my room had a beautiful view of the river in addition to a view of the city.
-The room had a television, small table with two chairs, a larger armchair, a closet, a minibar, a Keurig coffee maker, and a bathroom with large sink and shower.
+The room had a television, a small table with two chairs, a larger armchair, a closet, a minibar, a Keurig coffee maker, and a bathroom with a large sink and shower.

 Food at the Fairmont Le Chateau Frontenac

 Quebec City is filled with delicious restaurants, but there are several great options available without even leaving the hotel.
 On my first day, I ate at Bistro Le Sam, a restaurant and bar located right off of Dufferin Terrace overlooking the Saint Lawrence River.

 For more of an adult atmosphere, there’s 1608 – Wine and Cheese.
-It’s not a spot that I would bring kids, but it is fun for a drink and quick bite of food.
+It’s not a spot that I would bring kids, but it is fun for a drink and a quick bite of food.
 While I was there, they were just renovating the bar, so it looks brand new.